Japanese mahjong yaku: Yaku based on luck

-These hands are all worth one han.

 Yaku based on sequences

 Yaku based on triplets and/or quads

-When the following hands involve triplets, quads are also acceptable, while if they require quads, triplets do not count.
-Each yaku is worth two han, regardless of whether the hand is closed or open.
+When the following hands involve triplets, quads are also acceptable.
+But if they require quads, triplets do not count.
+Each hand is worth 2 han, regardless of whether the hand is closed or open.

 Yaku based on terminal or honor tiles

-These hands involve terminals and/or honors, or lack thereof, such as tan'yao and yakuhai due to their simplicity.
+These hands involve terminals and/or honors, or lack thereof (such as tan'yao and yakuhai, due to their simplicity).

 Yaku based on suits

-The following two yaku are related to a single suit.
-They both lose one han when they are open.
+The following two hands are related to a single suit.
+Both hands lose one han when they are open, and can be stacked with Seven Pairs.